kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### Understanding the Codebase

-**Trish's systematic approach**: *"The codebase might seem overwhelming at first, but it's organized in a logical way.
-Let's break it down into manageable pieces."*
+**Glow's systematic approach**: *"The codebase might seem overwhelming at first, but it's organized in a logical way.
+Let's break it down into manageable pieces and understand the architecture."*

 ```
 grainkae3g/